yaozheng600/social_data_analysis_2020/README.md

 2. The affirmative mode: YouTube filters popular comments and sorts them according to the number of likes and dislikes, which allows us to filter out valuable information simply and directly.
 And comments with a large number of responses are usually more controversial arguments.
 And these replies not only debate existing arguments but also generate new arguments, which expands the scope of discussion.

-3. The empirical approach: We should also do the same towards the comments with less than (maybe) 1 word, 3 letters.
+3. The empirical approach: We should also do the same towards the comments with less than (maybe) 3 letters.
 This will help filter interfering signals like 'gg' or 'wow'.